onflow/flow-go/pkg/language/docs/language.md

     // The given token must be of the same type – a deposit of another
     // type is not possible.
     //
-    // No pre-condition is required to check the given token's balance
+    // No precondition is required to check the given token's balance
     // is positive, as this condition is already ensured by
     // the field requirement.
     //